ctcl-bregis/ctclsite-rust/config/projects/content/nonmono.md

 This is the first day that I am away from home and away from any AMD-based computer.
 This resulted in a challenge to use only pictures I have taken myself for the entire trip.

-- Authored: ["Tetrahydrocannabinol"](../pc_thc/) (ASUS ZenFone 9, Qualcomm ARM64)
+- Authored: ["Tetrahydrocannabinol"](../pc_thc/) (ASUS Zenfone 9, Qualcomm ARM64)

 ## Post 51 - September 15, 2023
 "Studio

-ASUS ZenFone 9 - August 15, 2023 - Rotated and cropped within Instagram app"
+ASUS Zenfone 9 - August 15, 2023 - Rotated and cropped within Instagram app"

 The caption references the text shown in the last slide.
 Second day of the challenge.

-- Authored: ["Tetrahydrocannabinol"](../pc_thc/) (ASUS ZenFone 9, Qualcomm ARM64)
+- Authored: ["Tetrahydrocannabinol"](../pc_thc/) (ASUS Zenfone 9, Qualcomm ARM64)

 ## Post 52 - September 16, 2023
 "Reconstruct

-ASUS ZenFone 9 - September 15, 2023 - Rotated and cropped within Instagram app"
+ASUS Zenfone 9 - September 15, 2023 - Rotated and cropped within Instagram app"

 The caption is based off both the "gm_construct" Garry's Mod map and the term "rebuild".
 Third day of the challenge.

-- Authored: ["Tetrahydrocannabinol"](../pc_thc/) (ASUS ZenFone 9, Qualcomm ARM64)
+- Authored: ["Tetrahydrocannabinol"](../pc_thc/) (ASUS Zenfone 9, Qualcomm ARM64)

 ## Post 53 - September 17, 2023
 "Regression Simulator

-ASUS ZenFone 9 - September 17, 2023 - Rotated and cropped within Instagram app"
+ASUS Zenfone 9 - September 17, 2023 - Rotated and cropped within Instagram app"

 The caption is a reference to the Adventure Time episode 'The Vault'.
 The choice to use the caption is related to how I have not been to the location since June 2018; as it is a return, regression.
 Fourth day of the challenge.

-- Authored: ["Tetrahydrocannabinol"](../pc_thc/) (ASUS ZenFone 9, Qualcomm ARM64)
+- Authored: ["Tetrahydrocannabinol"](../pc_thc/) (ASUS Zenfone 9, Qualcomm ARM64)

 ## Post 54 - September 18, 2023
 "Regression Complete

-ASUS ZenFone 9 - September 17, 2023 - Rotated and cropped within Instagram app".
+ASUS Zenfone 9 - September 17, 2023 - Rotated and cropped within Instagram app".

 The caption is related to the last post.
 Fifth day of the challenge.

-- Authored: ["Tetrahydrocannabinol"](../pc_thc/) (ASUS ZenFone 9, Qualcomm ARM64)
+- Authored: ["Tetrahydrocannabinol"](../pc_thc/) (ASUS Zenfone 9, Qualcomm ARM64)

 ## Post 55 - September 19, 2023
 "If it starts pointing toward space you are having a bad problem and you will not go to space today.

-ASUS ZenFone 9 - September 18, 2023 - Rotated and cropped within Instagram app"
+ASUS Zenfone 9 - September 18, 2023 - Rotated and cropped within Instagram app"

 The caption is a direct quote from the XKCD comic 'Up Goer Five', relating to the post using photos from a trip to Kennedy Space Center.
 Sixth day of the challenge.

-- Authored: ["Tetrahydrocannabinol"](../pc_thc/) (ASUS ZenFone 9, Qualcomm ARM64)
+- Authored: ["Tetrahydrocannabinol"](../pc_thc/) (ASUS Zenfone 9, Qualcomm ARM64)

 ## Post 56 - September 20, 2023
 "Renovations complete

-ASUS ZenFone 9 - September 19, 2023 - Cropped within Instagram app"
+ASUS Zenfone 9 - September 19, 2023 - Cropped within Instagram app"

 The caption references the caption of Post 50 as it is the same location.
 Seventh and last day of the challenge.

-- Authored: ["Tetrahydrocannabinol"](../pc_thc/) (ASUS ZenFone 9, Qualcomm ARM64)
+- Authored: ["Tetrahydrocannabinol"](../pc_thc/) (ASUS Zenfone 9, Qualcomm ARM64)

 ## Post 57 - September 21, 2023
 "Winterized